ArchanaGurrapu/Codveda-Internship-Level-3/README.md

                 decrypt_file(fname)

 LEVEL 3 - ADVANCED 🔹 Task 2: N-Queens Problem

 Implemented the N-Queens problem using the backtracking algorithm in Python.
-The program places N queens on a chessboard such that no two queens attack each other.
-This task helped me strengthen my understanding of recursion, backtracking, and algorithmic problem-solving techniques.
+The program places N queens on a chessboard such that no two queens attack each other.This task helped me strengthen my understanding of recursion, backtracking, and algorithmic problem-solving techniques.

         def print_board(board):
             for row in board: